ALLEN Coaching

 Answer:

 Nicotiana tabacum is a short-day plant, and these plants require much less exposure to light than the required amount in normal plants.
 They demand a continuous critical dark period, which if interrupted, can affect the flowering of the plant.
-These plants require a photoperiod less than the general required one and played a key role in flowering.
+These plants require a photoperiod less than the generally required one and play a key role in flowering.
 This is due to the fact that flowering is regulated by a hormone which is present in the leaves and requires the dark photoperiod to migrate to the required places in the shoot apices.

 Question:2